 - Global Tourism Plastics Initiative.
 The Initiative, launched in January 2020, is led by UNWTO and UNEP in collaboration with the Ellen MacArthur Foundation.
 It provides a global framework for action structured around a common vision and commitments to address the root causes of plastic pollution and drive the tourism sector towards a circular economy of plastics.
-The initiative is aligned with the New Plastics Economy Global Commitment.
-As of December 2022, over 100 destinations (governments), businesses and associations have become signatories (UNWTO, n.d.). - Glasgow Declaration on Climate Action in Tourism: The Glasgow Declaration was launched at UNFCCC COP26 in November 2021.
-In support of the global goal to reach net zero emissions by 2050, it defines a consistent sector-wide approach to accelerate climate action in tourism which is structured around commitments to measure, decarbonize, regenerate, collaborate and finance.
+The initiative supports tourism stakeholders globally to eliminate problematic and unnecessary plastics, integrate reuse models and collaborate across the value chain (with suppliers and waste managers) to increase recycling content and recycling rates.
+The initiative is aligned with the New Plastics Economy Global Commitment and supports building readiness of tourism stakeholders vis à vis the upcoming International Treaty on plastic Pollution.
+As of December 2022, over 100 businesses, associations and destinations (governments) have become signatories (UNWTO, n.d.). - Glasgow Declaration on Climate Action in Tourism: The Glasgow Declaration was launched at UNFCCC COP26 in November 2021.
+In support of the global goal to reach net zero emissions by 2050, it defines a consistent sector-wide approach to accelerate climate action in tourism and enhance the contribution of tourism to the implementation of the Paris Agreement.
+The Glasgow Declaration focuses on climate change mitigation, but it also recognizes the need to adapt to changing climatic conditions and the opportunities that integrated mitigation-adaptation approaches can deliver.
+The initiative is mobilizing commitments to develop climate action plans aligned with five pathways: measure, decarbonize, regenerate, collaborate and finance.
 As of December 20222, over 700 tourism destinations (governments, including 11 national level signatories), business and associations have become signatories. - Global Roadmap on Food Waste Reduction in Tourism: The Roadmap aims to enhance the contribution of the tourism sector to a more sustainable food system, as well as to address food management as an entry point for circular approaches in the tourism sector which can enhance linkages with local communities, create added value for guests and curb CO2 emissions and pollution from food waste.
-It provides a consistent framework for tourism stakeholders to embrace the sustainable management of food (including procurement, preparation of menus, consumption and disposal) so that it never becomes waste. - These three work streams are implemented under the umbrella of the One Planet Sustainable Tourism Programme where UNWTO collaborates closely with UNEP. - The One Planet Sustainable Tourism Programme based on the One Plan for One Planet which details the common approach for the six programmes in the network, is articulated around three main areas of intervention: Building a circular economy of plastics in tourism, Integrating SCP in tourism food value chains and Accelerating climate action in tourism. - Hotel Energy Solutions (HES) is a UNWTO-initiated project in collaboration with a team of United Nations and EU leading agencies in Tourism and Energy.
-The project delivers information, technical support & training to help Small and Medium Enterprises (SMEs) in the tourism and accommodation sector to increase their energy efficiency and renewable energy usage and therefore reduce CO2 emissions (UNWTO, n.d.). - UNWTO INTERNATIONAL NETWORK OF SUSTAINABLE TOURISM OBSERVATORIES (INSTO) is a network of tourism observatories monitoring the economic, environmental and social impact of tourism at the destination level.
+The Roadmap provides a consistent framework for tourism stakeholders to embrace the sustainable management of food (including procurement, preparation of menus, consumption and disposal),with a special emphasis on addressing food waste through prevention, redistribution and diversion from landfill. - These three work streams are implemented under the umbrella of the One Planet Sustainable Tourism Programme where UNWTO collaborates closely with UNEP to accelerate sustainable consumption and production in tourism as a strategy to address the challenges of climate change, biodiversity loss and pollution.
+The One Planet Sustainable Tourism Programme is one out of the six programmes in the One Planet network and supports the implementation of the Global Strategy on Sustainable Consumption and Production 2023-2030 which identified tourism as a high impact sector. - Hotel Energy Solutions (HES) is a UNWTO-initiated project in collaboration with a team of United Nations and EU leading agencies in Tourism and Energy.
+The project delivers information, technical support &

+- training to help Small and Medium Enterprises (SMEs) in the tourism and accommodation sector to increase their energy efficiency and renewable energy usage and therefore reduce CO2 emissions (UNWTO, n.d.). - UNWTO INTERNATIONAL NETWORK OF SUSTAINABLE TOURISM OBSERVATORIES (INSTO) is a network of tourism observatories monitoring the economic, environmental and social impact of tourism at the destination level.
 To this day 33 observatories have joined.
 All members must monitor 9 mandatory issues which include solid waste management, water management and. sewage management.